 In doing so, your employer will consequently make additional contributions (as well as you!) to your pension pot, whilst the government will also provide a small bonus in the form of a tax relief.

-Currently statutory minimum contribution rates on qualifying
+Currently statutory minimum contribution rates on qualifying earnings are:

 - Employee: 4%